Morsifications and mutations: Divides

 \begin{proposition} The branches of a divide associated with a real morsification are obtained by deforming the local branches of the original real singularity.
 Each real local branch of the singularity deforms into an immersed interval with endpoints on the boundary of the Milnor disk.
 Each pair of distinct complex conjugate local branches deforms into an immersed circle in the interior of the Milnor disk. \end{proposition}

 In particular, among algebraic divides, the ones corresponding to \emph{totally real} singularities are precisely those which contain no closed curves.

-\begin{proposition} Given a real plane curve singularity, the following collections~of numbers do not depend on the choice of its morsification (or the associated divide): \begin{itemize} \item the numbers of self-intersections of the individual branches of the divide; \item the numbers of intersections of the pairs of branches of the divide; \item the total number of regions in a divide. \end{itemize} Specifically, the number of regions is equal to $\mu(C,z)-\delta_\RR(C,z)$, where $\mu(C,z)$ denotes the Milnor number of the singularity; and the aforementioned intersection numbers are determined by the $\delta$-invariants and the intersection numbers of the local branches. \end{proposition}
+\begin{proposition} Given a real plane curve singularity, the following collections~of numbers do not depend on the choice of its morsification (or the associated divide): \begin{itemize}[leftmargin=.3in] \item the numbers of self-intersections of the individual branches of the divide; \item the numbers of intersections of the pairs of branches of the divide; \item the total number of regions in a divide. \end{itemize} Specifically, the number of regions is equal to $\mu(C,z)-\delta_\RR(C,z)$, where $\mu(C,z)$ is the Milnor number of the singularity; and the aforementioned intersection numbers are determined by the $\delta$-invariants and the intersection and self-intersection numbers of the local branches. \end{proposition}

+We note that while the numbers appearing in Proposition~\ref{pr:divide-properties-2-3} do not depend on the choice of a morsification (or divide), they do depend on the choice of a real form of a particular complex singularity.

 The importance of divides in the context of singularity theory stems from the fact that an algebraic divide completely determines the topological type of the underlying complex singularity.
 (It also contains some information concerning the real form at hand.)
-See~\cite{leviant-shustin} and references therein, as well as Theorem~\ref{th:ag-diagram-determines-topology} below.
+See~\cite{leviant-shustin} and references therein, as well as Remark~\ref{rem:link-determines-singularity} below.

 [3]